kazurayam/visualtestinginks-gradle-plugin/README.md

 see [User Guide](docs/userguide.md) for detail instruction.

-## How kazurayam publishes vt-components-X.X.X.zip and other distributables
+## How kazurayam develops the Gradle Plugin, and publishes the Visual Testing distributables

 see [Developer Guide](docs/developerguide.md) for detail information.